-Rather than solve \rf{pertsolns1} directly we present an alternative that more rapidly provides a match between pertubative approaches and ``exact" ones.
+Rather than solving \rf{pertsolns1} directly, there is another alternative that more rapidly provides a match between perturbative approaches and ``exact" ones.
 Applying the $\Box$ operator to the equation for $\ps^{(1)}$ in \rf{firstorder}, we obtain, \beq \Box^2 \ps^{(1)} = k^\mn \prt_\mu \prt_\nu \rh, \eeq where now the right-hand side is a source with compact support but the left-hand side is a nonlocal operator.
 A nonlocal Green function for the operator that solves $\Box^2 G = -\de^4 (x-x^\prime)$ takes the form $G_{nl}(x,x^\prime) = -(1/16\pi) {\rm sgn} (t-t^\prime \pm R)$, where ${\rm sgn} (x)=\pm 1$: positive if $x>1$ and negative if $x<1$.
 This result can be derived from standard sources, for example, by taking the Fourier time transform of the relevant position space Green functions in Ref.\ \cite{Lindell}.\footnote{The static limit of this Green function, which is just proportional to the distance $R$, is used ubiquitously in the literature for various post-Newtonian applications \cite{bk06,bh17,km17,Will:2018bme}.
 Green functions for nonlocal operators have been discussed elsewhere, for instance Refs. \ \cite{Pais:1950za,Eliezer:1989cr,Bailey_2023}.} When derivatives are applied to $G(x,x^\prime)$, the light cone delta function emerges.
 For example, $\Box G_{nl}(x,x^\prime) = \de (t-t^\prime \pm R)/(4\pi R)$.